The latest ITDK release, 2020-08, currently consists of

 When referencing this data (as required by the AUA), please use:

-Request Access to the CAIDA Internet Topology Data Kits and other Topology Datasets
+- Request Access to the restricted CAIDA Ark IPv4 Internet Topology Data Kits Dataset

-Access is granted to all available ITDK releases, not just this release.
-Two historical ITDK releases made in 2002 and 2003 are also available, though these datasets should be used with caution, as they were constructed using completely different procedures and using topology data collected on the now decommissioned skitter measurement infrastructure.
+Note that two historical ITDK releases made in 2002 and 2003 are also available as public datasets.
+These datasets should be used with caution, as they were constructed using completely different procedures and using topology data collected on the now decommissioned skitter measurement infrastructure.

 We have an in-house bulk DNS lookup service called HostDB that can look up millions of addresses per day.
 We look up all intermediate addresses and responding destinations seen in the Topology Dataset.
 Each ITDK contains a list of the successful lookups for each IP address found in the nodes dataset.